open5e/open5e/source/monsters/tome-of-beasts/G/gray-thirster.rst

 failed a saving throw against the Thirst trait at any point in this encounter, its hit point maximum is reduced by an amount equal to the damage it took from this attack.
-This reduction lasts until the target has no exhaustion levels.
+This reduction lasts until the target has no :ref:`srd:exhaustion` levels.

 **Drought (1/Day).** The gray thirster draws the moisture from a 20-foot radius area centered on itself.
 Nonmagical water